-, Schooling status.
-Difficulties encountered.
-Status of hazardous tasks conducted since last visit.
-Current needs of a child.
-Support activities can include but are not exhaustive to (more information about support activities can be found under KPI 4.7.): • Awareness raising: Mass sensitization, individual household sensitization. • Items for on / off farm income diversification activities soap making. • Community (other): Reading & Learning clubs, Child labor & Environmental clubs.
-Brazil, Indonesia and Ecuador are not in scope for this KPI. brazil, indonesia and Ecdador are not in scope for this kiri.
-4.9 49,173 farming households have Countries in scope: Côte d'Ivoire, Ghana, Cameroon participated in a child labor identification monitoring survey This indicator refers to the number of cocoa farmer households who participated in the following survey interviews, in the year from 1 September 2020 to 31 August 2021, as part of the child labor monitoring and support activities (remediation and prevention).
-Monitoring is an active process of identifying child labor.
-A household can be considered monitored under a CLMRS if they have received an in-person visit and have conducted a child labor identification survey, ideally including an interview with children aged between 5 and 17.
-Households who participate in the surveys, supply cocoa to Barry Callebaut or its third party implementers.
-For the third party implementer Touton, children aged 5-9 are not interviewed directly but via their parents/tutors, whereas children aged 10-17 are interviewed directly.
-In Côte d'Ivoire, Ghana and Cameroon, child labor identification surveys are CLMRS Child survey, CLMRS Farm survey and the CLMRS Remediation survey.
-A household can be considered for this KPI, if there are no children available for the interview (CLMRS Child or CLMRS Remediation) or when no children were observed on the farm (CLMRS Farm), as the farm visit took place to recognize the monitoring effort by the enumerator.
-The child survey and the follow up monitoring survey consist of the following questions of each child: Child Name.
-Child Date of Birth.
-If the child has a birth certificate, is literate, their highest level of education, and other questions on characteristics. • Whether the child was involved in any work or tasks deemed as non-hazardous by the local authorities.
+If the child has a birth certificate, is literate, their highest level of education, and other questions on characteristics.
+Whether the child was involved in any work or tasks deemed as non-hazardous by the local authorities.
 If the child was involved in any non-hazardous work or tasks, for how many days and for hours a day to estimate if the child is doing too much non-hazardous work.
 The working limits per country and age bracket is described in KPI 4.5a.
 Whether the child was involved in any work or tasks deemed as hazardous by the local authorities.
-Please see indicator #4.5a for the hazardous tasks per country.
+If the child was involved in any work or tasks deemed as hazardous by the local authorities.
+Whether the child was involved in any work or tasks deemed as hazardous by the local authorities.
+If ese KPI 4.5a for the hazardous tasks per country.
 If the child was involved in any hazardous work or tasks, for how many days and for how many hours a day to estimate the severity of the work being done.
 The objective of the farm visit is to observe and record any child labor incidences.
-The following information is collected: • Child Name.
-Consent guardian. # of skildren observed on the form of children observed on the farm. # of children observed working on the farm.
-Per child found on the farm working Year of Birth of the children working on the farm: l - Committee of the committee of the form
+The following information is collected: - Child Name. - Consent guardian. - # of children observed on the farm. of children observed working on the farm.
+Per child found on the farm working: Year of Birth of the children working on the farm.
 Gender.
 Relationship to the farmer farming the plot.
 Names of guardians.
 School status.
 School name.
 Location of natural parents if the child is currently not living with them.
 Hazardous activities s/he has conducted over the last 12 months (excluding long working hours).
 For the full list per country see KPI 4.5a.
 Hours worked over a 7 day reference period.
-Brazil, Indonesia and Ecuador are not in scope for this KPI.
-4.10 82,580 children have participated in child labor identification monitoring survey Countries in scope: Côte d'Ivoire, Ghana, Cameroon This indicator refers to the number of children in cocoa farmer households who participated in the following survey interviews, in the year from 1 September 2020 to 31 August 2021, as part of the child labor monitoring and remediation activities.
+Brazil, Indonesia, Ecuador and Nigeria are not in scope for this KPI.
+4.10 151,465 children have participated in child labor identification monitoring survey Countries in scope: Côte d'Ivoire, Ghana, Cameroon This indicator refers to the number of children in cocoa farmer households who participated in the following survey interviews, within the fiscal year, as part of the child labor monitoring activities.
 Monitoring is an active process of identifying child labor.
 A child can be considered monitored under a CLMRS if he / she has received an in-person visit, including a child labor identification monitoring survey.
 Children between 5 and 17 are interviewed.
 Children who participate in the surveys live in cocoa farmer households which supply cocoa to Barry Callebaut or its third party implementers.
 For the third party implementer Touton, children aged 5-9 are not interviewed directly but via their parents/tutors, whereas children aged 10-17 are interviewed directly.
-For Côte d'Ivoire, Ghana and Cameroon, Barry Callebaut recognizes CLMRS Child survey, CLMRS Farm survey and the child labor follow-up monitoring survey CLMRS Remediation surveys. • The child survey (CLMRS Child) is a survey used to interview the children between 5 and 17 part of the farmer household. • After identification of child labor, another survey is conducted with the child similar to the CLMRS Child, called CLMRS Remediation survey or also known as follow-up monitoring survey which is built up similarly to the CLMRS Child, in addition evaluating if the child is still found in child labor after having received support. • The farm survey (CLMRS Farm) is conducted in Côte d'Ivoire only and consists of a field visit to a farm belonging to a farmer supplying cocoa to Barry Callebaut.
-When a child is found present at that farm, he/she will be interviewed.
+For Côte d'Ivoire, Ghana and Cameroon, Barry Callebaut recognizes CLMRS Child survey and CLMRS Farm survey as child labor monitoring identification surveys: The child survey (CLMRS Child) is a survey used to interview the children between 5 and 17 part of the farmer household.
+The farm survey (CLMRS Farm) is conducted in Côte d'Ivoire only and consists of a field visit to a farm belonging to a farmer supplying cocoa to Barry Callebaut.
+When a child is found present at that farm, his/her information will be entered and he/she will be observed regarding work tasks done.
 All visits to the farm are recorded, also when no children are found at the farm.
-The child Survey and the follow-up monitoring survey consist of the following questions of each child: • Child Name. • Child Name. • Child Name. • Child Date of Birth. • If the child was involved in any non-hazard
+The child survey consists of the following questions of each child: - Child Name